youganglyu/youganglyu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a PhD student at the [University of Amsterdam ](https://irlab.science.uva.nl/about/).
+I'm a final year PhD student at the [University of Amsterdam ](https://irlab.science.uva.nl/about/).
+Graduation expected in July 2025.
 I have been very fortunate to be advised by [Prof. Maarten de Rijke](https://staff.fnwi.uva.nl/m.derijke/) and [Prof. Zhaochun Ren](https://renzhaochun.github.io/).

-My current research focuses on large language model (LLM) alignment and its applications in information retrieval and recommender systems.
-I aim to narrow the gap between AI research and real-world applications by advancing the development of next-generation trustworthy language agents.
+My research focuses on aligning large language models (LLMs) and exploring their applications in information retrieval and recommender systems.
+I’m particularly interested in bridging the gap between cutting-edge AI research and real-world deployment by advancing the development of trustworthy next-generation language agents.

+I'm currently seeking a postdoctoral position—feel free to reach out if you know of any opportunities!

+Feel free to contact me for any form of collaboration!

 Publications